-Year 6 Autumn 1 - Ancient Greece Autumn 2 - Shakespearea n England Spring 1 - World War II Spring 2 - Vikings Summer 1 - Summer 2 - Geographical Skills Locational knowledge - To locate the world's countries, using maps to focus on Europe, looking at environmental regions, key physical and human characteristics, countries, and major cities (Belgium) Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time Context - To complete an in depth study of modern day Belgium physical and human geography, climate, vegetation and culture. - To recap counties, cities, mountains, rivers and seas.
+Year 6 Autumn 1 - How have the Ancient Greeks influenced our world today?
+Autumn 2 - Who had the power in the Tudor times?
+Spring 1 - Was evacuation the same experience for every child?
+Spring 2 - How successful were the Vikings?
+Summer 1 - How does money bring success?
+Summer 2 - What next?
+Geographical Skills Locational knowledge - To locate the world's countries, using maps to focus on Europe , looking at environmental regions, key physical and human characteristics, countries, and major cities (Greece) Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - To use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time Context To complete an in depth study of modern day Greece, physical and human geography, climate, vegetation and culture. - To recap counties, cities, mountains, rivers and seas.
 Children to learn about where the Viking landed and settled - The Viking Kingdoms.
 They will look at why places were chosen and what evidence there is that they were there, e.g. place names.
-Notes/guidance Focus on Bruges Writing Outcomes Skill: Compare and contrast Context: writing a report about Belgium Covered in history
+Notes/guidance Focus on Greece Writing Outcomes Skill: Compare and contrast Context: writing a report about Greece Covered in history